We have tools and information to help you reach your savings target.

 If you can’t get your bills online, you can still choose to get them sent in the mail.
 You can also ask to be exempt from the fees they charge to send a paper bill.

-Read about savings accounts at ASIC’s MoneySmart website before talking to your bank or credit union.
+Read about savings accounts on the Moneysmart website before talking to your bank or credit union.
 Most banks have online accounts that have better interest rates.